nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Welcome to the Ailurus User Guide
 This User Guide aims to introduce new users to Ailurus, while also providing them with a comprehensive guide to all the commands in Ailurus.
-This User Guide aims to introduce new users to Ailurus, while also providing them with a comprehensive guide to all the commands in Ailurus.

 Texts highlighted in light-blue such as [this](https://en.wikipedia.org/wiki/This_(computer_programming)) will direct the user to areas where more information about the highlighted text can be found.
 This is useful especially when the user wants to navigate to a certain section via the Table of Contents.